Home

 A Clever Design For Chocolate Lovers Of All Ages

-This is a valentine candy recipe that would be great to let the kids help out with.
-Perhaps you can make up a batch and present it in small bags to each member of their class at school or church.
+In fact, perhaps you can make up a batch with your children and then they can present it in small party favor bags to each member of their class at school or church.

 • 16 ounces of chocolate (white, milk, or semisweet chocolate)

-• 2 cups valentine candy (you can use message hearts, cream filled chocolates, or any assortment of heart shaped valentine candy)
+• 2 cups valentine candy (you can use message hearts, cream filled chocolates, gummy candy, crushed peppermints or candy canes, red hots, or any assortment of heart shaped valentine candy)

 1. Prepare a cookie sheet or jelly roll pan by lining it with waxed paper, and set aside.